Changes as of 2024.06.03.02 The “_useipv6.txt” and “_usesteam.txt” files have been moved to the Member’s AppCache directory (%LOCALAPPDATA%\<dir>).

 dependOnLanManWorkstation=1 ; Should the iRacingService depend on LanManWorkstation?

-You will need to put this new core.ini file in the folder where iRacing is installed (default install location is C:\Program Files (x86)\iRacing).
+You must put this new core.ini file in the folder where iRacing is installed (default install location is C:\Program Files (x86)\iRacing).
 This is not the core.ini in the Documents/iRacing folder.

-Reboot your computer after adding the lines above to your core.ini into your iRacing installation directory and then try enabling IPv6 in the iRacingUI.
+After adding the lines above to your core.ini file in your iRacing installation directory, reboot your computer and try enabling IPv6 in the iRacingUI.

 You can also fix the problem temporarily until the next reboot by double-clicking the Start_iRacingService.bat script in the iRacing installation directory.

-For most customers, there will be little noticeable difference between running with IPv6 vs. IPv4 (default).
-However, for some, the IPv6 routing from their ISPs is significantly worse than IPv4 and for others, it will be significantly better.
+For most customers, there will be little noticeable difference between running with IPv6 and IPv4 (the default).
+However, for some, the IPv6 routing from their ISPs is significantly worse than IPv4, and for others, it will be significantly better.

 You can see your IPv4 and IPv6 ping times while on the classic member website by hovering your mouse cursor over the "Ping" note at the top of the site.
-In the iRacing UI, you can click on the "connections" icon on the top bar, and then hover your mouse cursor over the bar graphs next to each farm/protocol.
+In the iRacing UI, you can click the "connections" icon on the top bar and hover your mouse cursor over the bar graphs next to each farm/protocol.
 Look at the "Average Ping" value.

-If you should find that IPv6 is better for some of our server farms, but IPv4 is better for others, there is a way you can handle this.
+If you should find that IPv6 is better for some of our server farms but IPv4 is better for others, there is a way you can handle this.
 You can enable the simulation to use IPv6 as described above.
-Then, in your My Documents\iRacing directory, you can (while the simulation is not running), edit a file named "app.ini".
-You can just double-click on this file, and edit it using Notepad.
+Then, in your My Documents\iRacing directory, you can (while the simulation is not running) edit a file named "app.ini".
+You can double-click on this file, and edit it using Notepad.
 Add the "excludeIPv6OnFarms=" setting to the [Misc] section.

 [Misc]